nuwuxian/RL-state_mask/README.md

 This repo contains the code for the paper titled "StateMask: Explainable Deep Reinforcement Learning through State Mask".

+Paper citation:

+- Cheng, Zelei, and Wu, Xian, and Yu, Jiahao, and Sun, Wenhai, and Guo, Wenbo, and Xinyu Xing.
+"StateMask: Explainable Deep Reinforcement Learning through State Mask."
+In Proc. of NeurIPS, 2023. [@cheng2023statemask]

 ## Requirement
 Most of the codebase is written for ```python3.7``` and ```Pytorch``` except for `You-Shall-Not-Pass` and `Kick-And-Defend` which requires `TensorFlow`.
 Most of the games require gym==0.19.0.
 Installing the requirements of `You-Shall-Not-Pass` and `Kick-And-Defend` could refer to https://github.com/openai/multiagent-competition.
 If you run errors in some programs, install the missing lib via pip install as the error report.